 Being in my 50’s, it would be impossible for me to say I haven’t had my heart broken multiple times in my life.
 Of course when I got divorced it happened, but other men (and even a couple platonic female friends) have broken my heart.
 That’s why I feel I can offer solid breakup advice.

 A broken heart is one of the worst feelings a person can have.
 There have been times in my life when I can feel my heart aching, and there’s a hollow kind of emptiness throughout my core.
 It’s awful.
-It’s exhausting, frantic, angry, frustrating, and the worst one, it feels hopeless, like you can’t imagine ever being happy again.
+It’s exhausting, infuriating, frustrating, and the worst one, it feels hopeless, like you can’t imagine ever being happy again.

 So, how does a person get over a broken heart?
 I wish I had the answer to that one.
 Of course, time is key.
 But, what I can share with you is something I’ve realized over the years: